Reflinders/Relib/README.md

 ```

 ## Page Type
+A page is what is created and returned through `relibObject:Create()`.
+The first argument is the title of the page, or in other words, what text will appear on the button.
+The `page` item has the properties `Type`, `Title`, `BasePg`, and `Button`, and the method `Destroy`. `BasePg` is the instance of the page, so essentially the ui object.
+Similarly, `Button` is the instance of the button.
+Additionally, it should be noted that when a page is created, event/signal "`Created`" of the `relib` object will be fired with the page as the first argument.

 # 2.0 | Components

-In order to add buttons and functional ui to a page, you must add `Relib Components`. `Relib:GetComponents()` will return a dictionary of all components available.
+In order to add buttons and functional ui to a page, you must first manage to use the components of relib. `Relib:GetComponents()` will return a dictionary of all components available.
-Practically all components follow the same practice in adding them, but some may have different parameters or events.
+Practically all components follow the same practice in adding them, but some may have different parameters, properties, methods, or signals.
 This section will cover those differences and the general practices.
-Additionally, you should note that every component that has a ValueChanged signal has the property `.Value`.
+Also, it should be noted that every component that has a ValueChanged signal has the property `.Value`.

 ```lua
 local Components : {